 How do users access the Glean mobile app?

-Users can download the app from the App Store or Google Play Store and login using their pre-existing Glean account details.
+Users can download the app from the App Store or Google Play Store and sign in using their pre-existing Glean account details.

 Is Glean accessible?

 Accessibility is at the heart of Glean and will always be a key focus of ours.
-We're currently consulting with external accessibility experts and working towards our WCAG AA accreditation.
-For more information, please read this article.
+Glean has internal accessibility champions and also works with external experts to continuously improve the accessibility of the Glean software and Glean websites.

 Administrator questions for institutions